esmf-org/nuopc-comp-testing/README.md

 ### v1.3

 * The action is now using improved version of ESMX, which is provided with ESMF >8.5.0.
+* The namelist generation is updated to handle new ESMF YAML based config format (hconfig).
+* If given compiler is not found (default gcc@11.3.0), the action tries to use same compiler but most up-to-date version available.
 * Fixed following issue/s: https://github.com/esmf-org/nuopc-comp-testing/issues/4

 ## Usage